chienju-chen/final_project_2020Sp/README.md

 ## Conclusion
-* Hypothesis 1 & 2 are both relative to the severity of COVID-19 pandemic.
-* Hypothesis 1 is stronger factor and is able to better explain the severity of COVID-19.
+According to our analysis, both Hypothesis 1 and 2 are relative to the severity of COVID-19 pandemic.
+The relationship between Awareness Level and pandemic is stronger than the relationship between Population Density and pandemic.
+As a result, Hypothesis 1 is stronger factor and is able to better explain the severity of COVID-19.